tsukiro/mongawk-nextjs/README.md

 ## Docs

-For full documentation, visit: [Docs](https://shipfree.idee8.agency/docs)
+For full documentation, visit: [ShipFree Docs](https://shipfree.idee8.agency/docs)

 ----
 Cooked for you with ❤️ by [Idee8](https://idee8.agency)